 Limits on the deadly force used by law enforcement

-Our experienced police misconduct attorney in Los Angeles explains that lawmakers in California are poised to alter the standard for when law enforcement are allowed to open fire when arresting individuals.
+Our experienced police misconduct attorney in Los Angeles explains that lawmakers in California are poised to alter the standard for when law enforcement is allowed to open fire when arresting individuals.
 If lawmakers vote in favor of the bill, called “Police Accountability and Community Protection Act,” California will become the first state in the U.S. to enact restrictions on when police can use deadly force.

 The bill was first introduced in California after a police misconduct incident, in which Sacramento police shot dead Stephon Clark, a black man, because police said it mistook Clark’s cellphone for a gun.
 Following the shooting of Clark, California and other states erupted in protests, prompting lawmakers to take action against police’s nationwide police misconduct against unarmed black men.